-According to burnout researcher Diane Bernier, the journey to recovery consists of APA PsycNet “A study of coping: Successful recovery from severe burnout and other reactions to severe work-related stress.”
+According to burnout researcher Diane Bernier, the journey to recovery consists of six stages APA PsycNet “A study of coping: Successful recovery from severe burnout and other reactions to severe work-related stress.”
 View Source you’ll have to walk through one stage at a time:

 - Stage 1: Admit to yourself that you’re burned out.
 The first step in every recovery is always realizing that something isn’t serving you and you need to make a change.
 This can be hard, but it’s absolutely necessary for you to start your journey.

 - Stage 2: Distance yourself from the stressors.
 You can’t just keep going and expect things to change.
 Identify what’s stressing you out and take a break.
 If possible, request a leave of absence at work or take a few sick days so you can distance yourself.
 Of course, the ability to take a break is a huge privilege that not everyone has.
 But if you can take any action to minimize outside pressure in your life, that can help.

 - Stage 3: Restore your health.
 Do the things that will help you get back to your status quo: Catch up on sleep, exercise, nourish your body with healthy foods, socialize with the people you love—whatever it takes to get yourself out of the dump you’re currently in, do it.

 - Stage 4: Reevaluate your values.
 Once you feel like your brain and body are resetting a bit, take a real step back and think about what’s missing in your life.
 Is your job too overwhelming?
 Are you bored at work?
 Do you not have enough time with your loved ones or to yourself?
 Whatever it is that’s keeping you from feeling happy and alive, make sure that you’re defining and prioritizing your values.